madl3x/x-scara/README.md

 ===
 ![firmware logo](images/firmware.png)

-    X-SCARA has published the first firmaware version, and the machine is ready to print!
+    X-SCARA has published the first firmware version, and the machine is ready to print!

 For firmware build and configuration follow the instructions [here](firmware/README.md).